-- In the paper Where is the beat in that note?
+In the paper Where is the beat in that note?
 Effects of attack, duration, and frequency on the perceived timing of musical and quasi-musical sounds (JEP:HPP), Danielsen et al. (2019) showed that the shape of a sound impacts when we perceive a sound event to happen, and also the precision with which we do this.

 	The project TIME: Timing and Sound in Musical Microrhythm investigates interactions between temporal and sound-related features at the micro-level of rhythm in musical genres where rhythm is a core dimension.
 The aim is to gain new insights into the micro-level of auditory perception and the role of cultural background and/or training in music in this regard.
 This is based on using qualitative and quantitative methodologies from musicology, ethnomusicology, music psychology and motion research.

 	This project examines the pleasure of musical fragmentation and the related play with time, focusing on sample-based and cut-and-paste music.
 In the MASHED project, the focus is on the underlying aesthetics and temporality of so-called Mashup music.

 	Musical Time and Form

 	The new project Musical Time and Form investigates salient differences in musical interpretation between recorded performances of orchestral compositions in Western Art Music from the last two centuries.
-Compositions are performed differently depending on conductor, orchestra, historical and cultural tradition, and other factors such as time and place of the performance.
-There is also a focus on the listening experiences of those performances, with an aim to improve the precision with which we discuss musical performance and the listening experience.
+Compositions are performed differently depending on the conductor, orchestra, historical and cultural tradition, and other factors such as time and place of the performance.
+There is also a focus on the listening experiences of those performances, intending to improve the precision with which we discuss musical performance and the listening experience.

 	The aim of the new project MIRAGE - A Comprehensive AI-Based System for Advanced Music Analysis is to improve the computers' capability to listen to and understand music.
 A goal is to develop technologies that facilitate understanding and appreciation of music through generating rich and detailed descriptions.
-These will encompass a large range of dimensions, such as, rhythm, tonality, formal structure, melodic shape, sound colour, and emotions.
+These will encompass a broad range of dimensions, such as rhythm, tonality, formal structure, melodic shape, sound colour, and emotions.
 Significant effort will be dedicated to designing applications of value for musicology, music cognition and the general public.

 	Structure & Cognition Cluster